quark-engine/quark-engine/docs/source/quark_script.rst

 To begin with, we will create a detection rule named ``accessFileInExternalDir.json`` to identify behavior that accesses a file in an external directory.

-Next, we will check whether the exported attribute is set to true or false.
-If exported is true, we will use ``methodInstance.getArguments()`` to retrieve the file path argument and check whether it belongs to the APK or not.
+Next, we will use ``methodInstance.getArguments()`` to retrieve the file path argument and check whether it belongs to the APK or not.
 If it does not belong to the APK, the argument is likely from external input.

 Finally, we will use the Quark API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` to search for any APIs in the caller method that match the string.
 If no matching API is found, the APK does not neutralize special elements within the argument, which may result in the CWE-23 vulnerability.
 If a matching API is found, we will verify whether it neutralizes the Relative Path string or not.
 If it does not neutralize it, the APK may still be vulnerable to CWE-23.